makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 ## Memory card interface

-The Micro SD card socket is interfaced to the MCU through the SDIO bus.
+The Micro MMC/SD card socket is interfaced to the MCU through the SDIO bus.
 The interface is configured to use the 4-bit mode.
 The schematic is shown below:

 <img src="/images/sensorio/micro-sd.png" class="img-center" width="60%">